Big Foot

 The excitement begins when the three men notice a group of strange animals on the side of a nearby cliff.
 Curious, they approach for a closer look and eventually manage to corner one.
 (The close encounter begins at 1:45 into the video.)

 The slimy, pulsating beast — like something out of a Cronenberg film — appears to be some sort of amphibious sea animal that ventured ashore.
-After poking and prodding the creature with a stick and flipping it over to reveal an undulating, sphincter-like orifice, one of the men rashly — and unwisely — decides to give it a swig of his carbonated beverage.
-You don’t want to miss the explosive conclusion.
+After poking and prodding the creature with a stick and flipping it over to reveal an undulating, sphincter-like orifice, one of the men rashly —

 Is this a bizarre new species?
 Alien creature?
 Spectacular hoax?
 You be the judge.